dannysibarani/gitinfo/01_git_beginer.md

 1. Fork (do it from github)
 	-> Fork gitinfo from dannyadil to dannysibarani
 2. Clone (on git bash)
+2.1. git clone git@github.com:dannyadil/gitinfo.git
-	i. cd gitinfo
+2.2. cd gitinfo
-	ii. git remote add upstream git@github.com:dannyadil/gitinfo.git
+2.3. git remote add upstream git@github.com:dannyadil/gitinfo.git
-	iii.
+2.4.
 This will now allow you to pull in changes from the source locally and merge them, like so:
-		a. git fetch upstream
+2.4.1. git fetch upstream
-		b. git merge upstream/master
+2.4.2. git merge upstream/master
 3.